platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-7.md

 }
 ```

+### Verifying redis is running
+Run this command in a SSH session in your environment `redis-cli -h redis.internal info`.
+You should run it before you push all this new code to your repository.

+This should give you a baseline of activity on your Redis installation.
+There should be very little memory allocated to the Redis cache.

+After you push this code, you should run the command and notice that allocated memory will start jumping.

 > **note**
 > If you use Domain Access and Redis, ensure that your Redis settings (particularly `$conf['cache_backends']`)
 > are included before the Domain Access `settings.inc` file - see